HylianShield/validator-base-encoding/README.md

 ```

 With the exception of the `Base16Validator`, which does not use padding and
-therefore omits the first parameter.
+therefore omits the first parameter, as well as the `Base32CrockfordValidator`,
+which requires padding and as such omits it as well.

 # Padding validation